eversinc33/eversinc33.github.io/content/posts/sliver.md

 ![](/sliver.png)

-Now first we have to create an operator config file.
+Now first we have to add a new operator by creating an operator config file.
 These files contain authentication and connection info for your team server.

 ```bash
 new-operator --name eversinc33 --lhost 127.0.0.1